f1rehead/SlideshowSE/readme.md

 ## Changelog

+### 2.7.0
+- Add preview to the Gutenberg block.
+The first slide of the selected will display as the preview image.

 ### 2.6.0

 - New feature: Adds styled text to Text slides
 - Lots of security fixes, including a fix for CVE-2024-35769.
 - Address some code style issues (linting, typos, etc).
 - Changes to webpack config to combine and minimize the Javascript files as part of the build (the old process was not working any more).

 ### 2.5.20